Translate

 To me it seems reason can perceive universals.
 I tend to go with Michael Huemer on this and Hegel also.
 The idea that there is some upper limit to reason Hegel answered by means of a dialectical approach.
 [That is Hegel does not really hold of what is called intellectual intuition and is like Kant on that score.
 But he holds by thinking reason penetrates into the ding an sich by a dialectical process.]

-As Bryan Caplan pointed out Kant is based on Hume and Hume assumes that all reason can do is perceive contradictions.
-He never proves this but just accepts it as an axiom.
-But clearly Reason does much more.
+As Bryan Caplan pointed out Kant is based on Hume, and Hume assumes that all reason can do is perceive contradictions.
+Hume never proves this, but just accepts it as an axiom.
+[I recommend looking at the essay on "Hume's misundertanding" by Bryan Kaplan.]
+But clearly, Reason does much more.
 It recognizes general principles.
 Thus the whole basis of Kant falls away.
 Still there is much in the Intuitionist school of Michael Huemer that seems like quietism and does not address the issues raised by Kant--like how does reason go further?
 For this we need Hegel.

 That is the Intuitionists deals with Kant's question how can reason perceive synthetic a priori like this: It just does.
 Period. clearly Huemer is more subtle than that and goes with probability.
 He is an amazing writer but still things there that needs critique.